LeaVerou/lea.verou.me/2023/user-centered-decisions/index.md

 Now let’s discuss each axis in more detail.

-## Utility
+### Utility

-Utility is a measure of the value a feature brings to users as a whole.
+Utility measures the value proposition of a feature for users.
 It can be further broken down to:

 - [**Raising the ceiling**](../eigensolutions/#floor-ceiling): What becomes *possible*?
 Does it enable any use cases for which there is no workaround?